JonathanHii/Data-Management-System/README.md

 - Persistent storage using SQLite
 - Console-based user interface
 - Error handling and input validation

-## Planned Features

 - **Automatic Backup:**
-  The system will periodically create a backup copy of the database file in the background using a separate thread.
+  The system periodically creates a backup copy of the database file in the background using a separate thread.
-- **Live Statistics Window:**
-  A real-time statistics display (e.g., total students, average percentage) will update automatically in a separate thread, providing instant insights as data changes.
 - **Role-Based Access Control:**
-  Add user login (admin/teacher/student) with different permissions, demonstrating security and multi-user design.
+  User login (admin/teacher/student) with different permissions, demonstrating security and multi-user design.
 - **REST API Server:**
-  Expose your database as a REST API (using C++ frameworks like Pistache or Crow), making your project accessible to web and mobile apps.
-The server will run on a separate thread.
+  Exposes the database as a REST API (using C++ frameworks like Pistache or Crow), making the project accessible to web and mobile apps.
+The server runs on a separate thread.

 ## How to Build